Paykan F.C.: Tehran and Qods

 Paykan moved back to Tehran and started playing in the newly renovated Takhti Stadium.
 Paykan was relegated to Azadegan League again in April 2013.
 Before the start of the 2013–14 season Paykan once again relocate and this time to the city of Qods.
 In the 2013–2014 season Paykan finished 2nd in the Azadegan League, thus giving them a shot at Iran Pro League promotion.
 Paykan defeated Siah Jamegan 3–1 on aggregate and advanced to play Iran Pro League club Fajr Sepasi in a promotion play-off.
 The first game in Shiraz ended 0–0 with neither team getting the upper hand.
 But, in the return leg in Qods, Paykan achieved promotion with a lone goal in the 65th minute.
-Following the good support from the people of Qods, Paykan announced they will be playing in that city for the 2014–15 Persian Gulf Pro League season.
+Paykan announced they will be playing in that city for the 2014–15 Persian Gulf Pro League season.
 At the end of the 2014–15 season, Paykan finished 15th and was relegated.

 In the 2015–16 Azadegan League season, Paykan finished first and were directly promoted to the Persian Gulf Pro League.
-In the winter of 2017, after a good first half of the season, Paykan became the first ever Persian Gulf Pro League side to sign an Afghan player, when they signed Afghan national team captain Faysal Shayesteh.